 BMS 11500 – Anatomy for VT I (1.5 credit hours) - Not available summer term

 BMS 13500 – Physiology for VT I (1 credit hour) - Not available summer term

-ANSC 10100 – Animal Agriculture (Introduction to Animal Science) (3 credit hours) - Not available summer term
+ANSC 10100 – Animal Agriculture (Introduction to Animal Science) (3 credit hours) - only offered in the spring term

 New distance learning students often over-estimate the course load they will be able to complete in a semester.

 Generally, every 1 credit hour of class requires 3 hours of study per week.
 Distance learning students average about 3.5 credits per semester which is equal to 11-12 hours of study per week.
 Successful students are those that take the curriculum at a slow and steady pace.

 The best way to start the program is with 1-2 classes.
 VM 10500 is a good choice for the first class,and if you wish to take a second class, then BMS 11500 is a good addition.

 - For students who anticipate utilizing financial aid, please visit the following websites: